atvs1478/sq/README.md

 And then copying the i2s.c patch file from this repo over to the esp-idf folder You also need to use esp-dsp recent version or at least make sure you have this patch https://github.com/espressif/esp-dsp/pull/12/commits/8b082c1071497d49346ee6ed55351470c1cb4264

-We are (2020-05-20) working to move to a proper / consistent toolchain with IDF 4.0 - this is the "cmake" version.
+We are (2020-05-20) working to move to a proper / consistent toolchain with IDF 4.0 - this is the "master-cmake" version.

 ## Building Squeezelite-esp32
 MOST IMPORTANT: create the right default config file